Draft (hull)

+The draft or draught of a ship is a determined depth of the vessel below the waterline, measured vertically to its hull's lowest—its propellers, or keel, or other reference point.
+Draft varies according to the loaded condition of the ship.
+A deeper draft means the ship will have greater vertical depth below the waterline.
+Draft is used in under keel clearance calculations, where the draft is calculated with the available depth of water (from Electronic navigational charts) to ensure the ship can navigate safely, without grounding.
+Navigators can determine their draught by calculation or by visual observation (of the ship's painted load lines).

+Related terminology

-The draft or draught of a ship's hull is the vertical distance between the waterline and the bottom of the hull (keel).
-The draught of the vessel is the maximum depth of any part of the vessel, including appendages such as rudders, propellers and drop keels if deployed.
-Draft determines the minimum depth of water a ship or boat can safely navigate.
+A ship's draft/draught is the "depth of the vessel below the waterline measured vertically to the lowest part of the hull, propellers, or other reference point".
+That is, the draft or draught is the maximum depth of any part of the vessel, including appendages such as rudders, propellers and drop keels if deployed.
 The related term air draft is the maximum height of any part of the vessel above the water.

-The more heavily a vessel is loaded, the deeper it sinks into the water, and the greater its draft.
+Draft determines the minimum depth of water a ship or boat can safely navigate in relation to the under keel clearance available.
+The more heavily a vessel is loaded, the deeper it sinks into the water, and the greater its draft (also referred to as its displacement).
 After construction, the shipyard creates a table showing how much water the vessel displaces based on its draft and the density of the water (salt or fresh).
 The draft can also be used to determine the weight of cargo on board by calculating the total displacement of water, accounting for the content of the ship's bunkers, and using Archimedes' principle.